-VSI OpenVMS Cluster software for Alpha server systems provides a highly integrated OpenVMS computing environment that is distributed over multiple systems, separated in distance measured from feet up to 500 miles, containing up to 96 nodes.
+VSI OpenVMS Cluster software is available for Integrity server systems, both as a separately licensed layered product and within the High Availability Operating Environment (HAOE) package.
+It provides a highly integrated OpenVMS computing environment that is distributed over multiple systems, separated in distance measured from feet up to 500 miles, containing up to 96 nodes.